jiradeto/gsoc-summary/README.md

 ### New shader generator Tool

 GraphicsFuzz has equiped with a new tool called Known Value Shader Generator which generates a shader job from the given RGBA colors.
-This tool mutates the numeric inputs by applying various transformations that  eventually generates the mutated expression producing the original value.
+This tool mutates the numeric inputs by applying various transformations which eventually generates the mutated expressions that guarantee to produce the original input value.
 Currently, the tool has a limited set of transformations.
 The next steps for this tool involve extending transformations set.

 The following PRs involve implementing a new shader generator tool.